Family & Friends

 Don’t be afraid to ask questions, but be patient – this can be a difficult process.

 Due to the nature and complexity of each persons individual trauma, your loved one will need time, support, understanding and love from those closest to them.
-Alongside this, you will benefit from the support, guidance and treatment from the right health professionals, including the Australasian Birth Trauma Association.
+Alongside this, you will benefit from the support, guidance and treatment from the right health professionals, including Birth Trauma Australia (formerly Australasian Birth Trauma Association).

 We can help connect you and your loved one to a community who have been impacted by birth trauma across social and online platforms.